The Bankrate promise

-If you can’t get enough funds to pay all of your educational expenses, Fastweb can also connect you with one of nearly 10,000 part-time jobs, as well as internships.
+If you can’t get enough funds to pay all of your educational expenses, Fastweb can also connect you with one of nearly 10,000 part-time jobs and internships.
 You can also search for deals and promotions that top retailers offer to college students.

 The website also provides a college search function and lists resources about other forms of financial aid and the Free Application for Federal Student Aid for college students and their parents.

 Cappex claims to have more than $11 billion worth of scholarship options available.
-Before you sign up, you can search the directory based on deadline, ZIP code, gender, ethnicity, school year and other traits.
+Before you sign up, you can search the directory based on deadline, ZIP code, gender, ethnicity, school year and other factors.
 You can even weed out lower-paying scholarships by setting a minimum dollar amount for your search.

-To apply for a scholarship, you’ll need to create an account, which requires some basic information about yourself to help match you with scholarships.
-Cappex also provides resources to help you decide your major, learn about transferring to a different school, apply for financial aid and more.
+To apply for a scholarship, you’ll need to create an account, which requires basic information about yourself to help match you with scholarships.
+Cappex also provides resources to help you decide on your major, learn about transferring to a different school and apply for financial aid.

-The Niche scholarship finder is unique in that it rewards you simply for opening an account.
+The Niche scholarship finder is unique because it rewards you simply for opening an account.
 As soon as you complete the process, you’ll be entered to win a $2,000 scholarship that doesn’t require an essay.
-Just provide your name, birthdate, email address and year in school.
+Just provide your name, birth date, email address and year in school.

 Scholarship categories are broken down into new or popular scholarships, aid based on your state or major, scholarships for minorities and more.
 Students and parents can also search for colleges, including graduate school, based on specialties, test scores, college type, student body size, acceptance rate and religious affiliation.